Nursing

 Should you add projects, interests, or hobbies to your nursing CV?

-Most of the time, you don’t need to include projects or interests/hobbies on your resume.
+Most of the time, you don’t need to include projects or interests/hobbies on your CV.
 However, you might be able to add them depending on your level of experience and the type of role you’re seeking.

-Similarly, you may not need to mention your hobbies or interests unless it’s recommended.
+Similarly, you may not need to mention your hobbies or interests unless it’s encouraged.
 However, you can gain an advantage over the competition if you have strong qualifications and hobbies that align with the company culture.

 If you’re a candidate just starting out or a recent graduate, listing hobbies and projects can help you fill space and showcase your personality.
 However, it’s always good to review the job description to ensure these additions are relevant.
 Either way, keep the project and hobbies lists short and at the bottom of your CV.